 This elbow sleeve tunic has a flowy, ruffle sleeve.
 It allows plenty of room for arms and air flow to keep you cool.
 This tunic is one of the most comfortable pieces I’ve ever put on.
 I paired it with a slim white denim skirt.
 Try it with slim ankle pants or fitted Bermuda shorts too.

 This top comes in solid colors with lace elbow flutter sleeves also.

-Shop elbow sleeve tops and dresses:
+Shop elbow sleeve tops:

 ¾ length sleeves